Disability Services for Students UPPS No. 07.11.01

 1) advance registration of classes;

-3) assistance in ordering recorded textbooks;
+3) assistance in ordering recorded textbooks or electronic books;

 4) recording textbooks not available on tape;